okjustin/database-demo/readme.md

 1. **Open PgAdmin4:** Launch the PgAdmin4 application.

 2. **Create a Database:**
-  - Connect to a database server (either on your local machine or with the provided credentials) and expand it with the dropdown arrow icon
+  - Connect to a database server (either on your local machine or with the provided credentials) and expand it with the drop-down arrow icon
   - Right-click on "Databases" and select "Create" > "Database...".
   - Enter a name for your database (e.g., `demo`) and click "Save".